 - Children of those employed by Syngenta, the Environmental Institute for Golf’s Board of Trustees, the GCSAA Board of Directors, and GCSAA staff are not eligible for this program.

 - Applicants will be evaluated based on academic achievement, extracurricular and community involvement, leadership and outside employment.

-- The student must submit an original essay of up to 500 words.
+- The student must submit an original essay of up to 500 words on any topic related to the golf industry.
 The essay must be original and not previously submitted to GCSAA.

 - Financial need is not a factor in the selection.

 Students must complete the application form and supply the following:

 - Transcripts from all high schools and colleges attended.